cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/env-vars-advanced.md

 Cloud 66 creates a number of default environment variables, which can be used in addition to those that you define.
 Depending on your application configuration, the environment variables available will differ.

-For example if you have a [MySQL server](/maestro/tutorials/adding-database.html), the following variables are created and inserted into your _database.yml_ (unless you have specified your own):
+For example, if you have a [MySQL server](/maestro/tutorials/adding-database.html), the following variables are created and inserted into your _database.yml_ (unless you have specified your own):

 - **MYSQL_ADDRESS** &mdash; The physical address of your server
 - **MYSQL_USERNAME** &mdash; Randomly generated string